Shell Heaps and Graves

 Village site of Nahumkeak

 The Pawtucket village of Naumkeag, or Nahumkeak, was located at the outflow of the Bass River (the Wahquack) from Wenham Lake (Great Pond), adjacent to Cherry Hill and a swamp.
 They planted on “The Plains” just to the west and had satellite settlements and camps along the Miles River, Beaver Pond, and Frost fish Brook.
-The Dorchester Company survivors who became the “Old Planters” established Salem Village just to the south.
+The Dorchester Company survivors who became the “Old Planters” established Salem Village just to the south of this Pawtucket village.

 Village site of “Shenewemedy”